Smart routing improves upon BGP routing by taking network conditions and reliability into account, and choosing less direct routes that are faster.

 BGP is like a driver who looks at a map and selects the geographically shortest route to a destination.
 Without BGP, packets could blindly travel through ASes around the world in order to reach an IP address that was mere miles away; with BGP, packets take the most direct route.

 BGP always chooses the shortest path, in order for network traffic to reach its destination with the fewest network hops possible.
 BGP routers maintain records of the shortest routes; these records are known as 'routing tables.'
-The ,a href='/learing/network-layer/what-is-routing/'>routing tables are generated based on which IP addresses each AS claims they own.
+The routing tables are generated based on which IP addresses each AS claims they own.
 BGP routing tables will change in response to ASes advertising new or different IP addresses.

 Unlike when a driver looks at a map, the Internet is changing all the time, with networks coming on and offline, ASes taking on new IP addresses, and so on.
 BGP keeps an updated list of all these changes based on the information ASes advertise across the Internet.